-Letter A.1146 was sent by Ḫammi-ištamar, head of the Uprapu tribe, to his companion Yasmaḫ-Addu, head of the Yariḫu tribe, both belonging to the Amorite Bini-Yamina group.
-The purpose of the letter was to encourage the latter to join the campaign of Zimri-līm, king of Mari.
-As part of his persuasion, Ḫammi-ištamar told the addressee how he had survived death over the course of several battles, comparing his rescues from recurring life-threatening situations to the periodic dying and returning to life of Dumuzi:
+Letter A.1146 was sent by Ḫammi-ištamar, head of the Uprapu tribe, to his companion Yasmaḫ-Addu, head of the Yariḫu tribe; both belonged to the Amorite Bini-Yamina group.
+The letter’s aim was to encourage the Yariḫu tribe to join the campaign of Zimri-līm, king of Mari.
+To persuade Yasmaḫ-Addu to join the fight, Ḫammi-ištamar described how he had survived death over the course of several battles, comparing his rescues from recurring life-threatening situations to the periodic dying and returning to life of Dumuzi: